 So the new discoveries, well it all kicked off with the first song from their first album.
 Help Somebody from Earth, Wind & Fire (1971).
 I think I’ve actually featured the first song from the first album of every single artist in The Legend Slot so far.
 Maybe it’s because I start each month with a lot of excitement for all the listening I’m going to do, and so I see each first track as the most amazing thing ever.
 That or the songs are all just absolutely banging.
 I think it’s a mix of both.

 ‘I Am’ (1979), Earth, Wind & Fire.

 Another new favourite was In The Stone from I Am (1979).
 That album was just something else entirely.
 SO good.
 I must’ve listened to the album in full at least 5 times this month alone.
 It most definitely set me back a few days in terms of listening to all of their albums, but it was also so so worth it.

 As was the same with Prince, there was one track that for some reason was never on an Earth, Wind & Fire studio album.
 It’s actually their most well known track as well.
 I just couldn’t miss it out.
 So here’s a little shout out to the absolute tune that is September.

 Have you listened to much of Earth, Wind & Fire’s music before?
 Are you familiar with them as a band or are they a new one for you.
 Let me know in the comments!
-And if you want EVEN MORE music content then make sure to go ahead and sign up to my newsletter (it’s going through a bit of a revamp at the moment so now is the perfect time to sign up!).
+And if you want EVEN MORE music content then make sure to go ahead and sign up to my newsletter.

 Missed the series?
 Don’t worry!
-Here’s the first post in The Legend Slot: Elton John.
+Here’s the first post in The Legend Slot: 40 Best Elton John Songs.